kamel78/efficient-rust-pairings/README.md

 - **GF(p⁶)** = Fp6<Fp2, v³ - (u + 1)>
 - **GF(p¹²)** = Fp12<Fp2, w² - v>

-This construction is chosen due to several optimization techniques that leverage -1 as a quadratic non-residue (QNR) for Fp and (1 + u) as a QNR for Fp2, enabling efficient butterfly multiplication.
+This construction is chosen due to several optimization techniques that leverage -1 as a quadratic non-residue (QNR) for Fp and (1 + u) as a QNR for Fp2, enabling efficient "butterfly" multiplication on Fp2.

 The field GF(p) is defined by the prime p = 1/3 (x - 1)²(x⁴ - x² + 1) + x.
 The torsion subgroup sizes on both G1 and G2 is r = x⁴ - x² + 1, with x being a parameter of the curve.
 The curve on G1 is defined by y² = x³ + b, and the twist curve on G2 = GF(p²)[r] is defined by y² = x³ + b * w.